hacs/documentation/source/docs/publish/start.md

 description: 'General'
 ---

-For your repository to be added several criteria need to be met.
+For your repository to be added, several criteria need to be met.

 - [General requirements](#general-requirements)
 - [Integration requirements](/docs/publish/integration.md) for integrations.